frioux/dotfiles/README.md

 #Matchmaker v0.2.0

-Automatically highlight keyword matches as the cursor moves over them.
+Highlight matches for the word under the cursor.

 #Usage